LoreviQ/Baxus-Whisky-Goggles/README.md

 - **Image Preprocessing & Enhancement:** Includes steps for cleaning up images before analysis.
 - **(Optional) Upscaling:** Support for Real-ESRGAN to improve low-resolution images.
 - **BOB Integration (Cross-Track Fun!):** BOB, from the AI Agent track, "wears" the goggles and performs the classification.
 You can interact with the Whisky Goggles via:
-  - The BAXATHON submission website.
+  - The BAXATHON submission website: [baxathon.oliver.tj/whiskeygoggles](https://baxathon.oliver.tj/whiskeygoggles)
-  - The BAXATHON Chrome Extension (requires the API to be running locally).
+  - The BAXATHON Chrome Extension (requires the API to be running locally): [baxathon.oliver.tj/honeybarrel](https://baxathon.oliver.tj/honeybarrel)

 ## Prerequisites